How to Prepare Your Business for Severe Spring Weather

 Spring Predictions

-In Southern and Western states and parts of the Midwest, we can expect higher than average rainfall, increasing the chances of flooding.
+In southern, western, and parts of the Midwest, we can expect higher-than-average rainfall, which increases the chances of flooding.

 Warmer-than-average weather can draw more people outside and increase online or in-person traffic to your business.
 Start preparing now for flood and storm damage by ensuring that you have a business continuity plan in place.